Library Fact Sheets

 The new Weapons School’s patch design, adopted April 2008, reflects the expansion of the school, with 22 aircraft and weapons systems encircling a red “bomb on target” over a black and yellow bullseye background.

-The USAF Weapons School trains tactical experts and leaders of Airmen skilled in the art of integrated battle-space dominance across the land, air, space and cyber domains.
+The U.S. Air Force Weapons School trains tactical experts and leaders of Airmen skilled in the art of integrated battle-space dominance across the land, air, space and cyber domains.

 Every six months, the school graduates approximately 100 Weapons Officers and enlisted specialists who are tactical system experts, weapons instructors and leaders of Airmen.